 Jon Mikel Walton is the Communications Lead for Future Earth.
 As a passionate advocate for science-driven innovation and equitable sustainability, he strives to find common stories that drive collaboration across disciplines to help solve complex, global challenges.
 Prior to joining Future Earth, he worked with the World Bank to develop and deploy a wide array of strategic communications campaigns around the linkages between climate change and poverty, from executive messaging to video series and formative international events.
 He also spent several years as a journalist covering trends in green building practices and urban design.
 He holds a double B.A. in Philosophy and Religious Studies from Westmont College, as well as an M.A. from the Erasmus Mundus Masters Program in Public Policy.

-As the Future Earth Network Lead, based in the Future Earth USA Global Hub, Veera is the lead coordinator for Science, Research and Innovation Congress (SRI) of which she also co-chairs the 2021 Program Committee.
-In addition, Veera leads the Secretariat’s global effort to support the Future Earth National and Regional Networks, mobilizing sustainability science locally and globally.
+Veera Mitzner is the Future Earth Network Lead and the lead coordinator for Sustainability Research and Innovation Congress (SRI) of which she also co-chairs the 2021 Program Committee.
+In addition, Veera leads the Secretariat’s global effort to support the Future Earth National and Regional Networks, mobilizing sustainability science locally, nationally and globally.
 Before joining Future Earth, she was an International Director and a Roman Macaya Hayes Global Science Diplomacy Fellow at the National Council for Science and the Environment (NCSE), responsible for designing NCSE’s first international program.
 Previous to this work, she held a competitive fellowship from the American Council of Learned Societies and worked for Rare, launching the European office and expanding the European development operations of this rapidly growing global conservation non-profit focused on behavior change and sustainability.
 Veera holds a PhD in History and Civilization from the European University Institute, and she has considerable academic experience in science policy and diplomacy, European affairs and international relations.
 Through her scholarly work, she has been affiliated with Columbia University, Princeton University, the University of Helsinki, the University of Turku, and the École des Hautes Etudes en Sciences Sociales.
-Her book “European Union Research Policy – Contested Origins” will be published by Palgrave in 2020.
+Her book “European Union Research Policy – Contested Origins” was published by Palgrave in 2020.

 Executive Director, Earth Leadership Program